The Big Island

 Places To Stay

-This resort sits on the lava rocks of Hawaii’s Kona Coast and is the perfect place to get easy access to popular tourist attractions like the famous Kona Coffee farm and the Kailua-Kona's manta ray feeding grounds.
+This resort on Hawaii's Kona Coast offers easy access to attractions like the Kona Coffee farm and Kailua-Kona's manta ray feeding grounds.

 Experience all the luxury Hawaii has to offer at the Four Seasons.
 Each room and suite is true to the Hawaiian heritage and mimics the timeless culture of the Islands.